soft-eng-practicum/soft-eng-practicum.github.io/_partners/Partner_Template.template.md

 website: "" # Your website (e.g., "https://ggc.edu")
 industry: "" # The industry/profession you work in (e.g., "Inpatient Care")
 sponsor_type: "" # Your role in this project (e.g., "Client", "Faculty Advisor", etc.)
-sponsorships: "" # The total amount of projects you have been a partner on (e.g., "3")
 location: "" # Your general georgraphic location (e.g., "Lawrenceville, GA")
 contact_name: "" # Your preferred name or name of contact (e.g., "Dr. Gunay")
 contact_email: "" # Your preferred contact email address (e.g., "cgunay@ggc.edu")